HealthShare Health Connect Cloud Reference Information

 The Firewall page allows you to manage the Health Connect Cloud firewall, allowing traffic from other systems to reach your Health Connect Cloud deployment.

 Private rules allow traffic to the deployment over the private network.
-To connect to Health Connect Cloud over the private network, use InterSystems Network ConnectOpens in a new tab to connect a VPN gateway device to your deployment.
+To connect to Health Connect Cloud over the private network, use InterSystems Network ConnectOpens in a new tab to connect a VPN gateway device (or a Direct Connection) to your deployment.

-External rules allow other systems to communicate with your deployment over the internet using a secure connection, for example, one that uses a Health Connect Cloud SSL/TLS configuration.
+External rules allow other systems to communicate with your deployment over the internet using a secure connection, for example, a system that uses a Health Connect Cloud SSL/TLS configuration to connect to a production.

 The Firewall page lists all of the private rules and external rules you have created.
-Each rule includes the protocol used to connect to the deployment, the destination port numbers or port ranges to connect to (lowest port number 1025/highest number 65535), and the CIDR block that defines the source IP addresses that are allowed to connect.
+Each rule includes the protocol used to connect to the deployment, the destination port numbers or port ranges to connect to, and the CIDR block that defines the source IP addresses that are allowed to connect.
+Port 443 provides access for a user to log into the Health Connect Cloud Management Portal, and a port in the range 1025 through 65535 provides access for other connections.

 For information on using firewall rules with productions you have created, see Configuring a Production to Use a Firewall Rule.